adelaalfar/play-form-kludge/README.md

   * http://play-form-kludge.philipmjohnson.cloudbees.net?id=1
   * http://play-form-kludge.philipmjohnson.cloudbees.net?id=2

-Press submit, then look at the bottom of the page to see the Student instance that was constructed.
+Press submit, then look below the form to see the valid Student instance that was constructed.

 To prefill the form with invalid values, retrieve the following URLs:

   * http://play-form-kludge.philipmjohnson.cloudbees.net?id=3
   * http://play-form-kludge.philipmjohnson.cloudbees.net?id=4

-Press submit, then see the bottom of the page for the resulting (invalid) Student instance.
+Press submit, then look below the form to see the resulting (invalid) Student instance.